-$Qm = 0.008 \text{ x } A^{0.941}$ where, Qm : maintenance flow (m3/s)
+$Qm = 0.008 \times A^{0.941}$

 A: drainage area (km2)

 It is of course not considered technically appropriate to apply this relationship in small-size rivers in Japan to the Mekong River of extremely larger size for the estimation of maintenance flow.
 Nevertheless it is applied for comparison to the mean monthly discharges in the dry season at hydrologic stations on the Mekong mainstream.